OfficeDev/office-js-docs-pr/docs/word/citation-management.md

 # Sample: Manage citations in a Word document using your Word add-in

 Citation management is an important aspect of documents, particularly in academia and education.
 Each citation style has its own guidelines for how citations should be marked in a document as well as where and how the sources should be noted.
-Examples of citation styles are [APA](http://apastyle.apa.org/) and [MLA](https://www.mla.org/MLA-Style).
+Such styles include [APA](http://apastyle.apa.org/) and [MLA](https://www.mla.org/MLA-Style).

-This article shows how to create an add-in that showcases the basics of managing citations in a Word document.
-The add-in displays the references loaded from the user's .bib file then the user can insert selected references into the document.
+This article features a sample add-in that manages citations in a Word document.
+The add-in displays the references loaded from the user's .bib file that the user selects to cite in their document.

 ![Screen showing citation management add-in task pane.](../images/word-citation-management.png)